Regina protest camp calls for suicide prevention legislation, calls Sask. plan 'vague, meaningless' | CBC News

 He had walked with his friend Chris Merasty from Air Ronge, a 639-kilometre journey, hoping to spur the government to legislate a suicide prevention plan.

-Durocher's fast entered day five Tuesday.
+Durocher's fast entered Day 5 Tuesday.
 He said he has been drinking tea and nibbling on "odds and ends."

-There were 89 portraits of people who had taken their own lives surrounding the Walking for our Angels camp submitted by families who were mourning the losses, Durocher said
+There were 89 portraits of people who had taken their own lives surrounding the Walking With Our Angels camp submitted by families who were mourning the losses, Durocher said

 The pictures surrounding the teepee in the middle of the camp would account for about 4 per cent of the 2,338 people who died by suicide in Saskatchewan between 2005 and 2019, according to data from the Saskatchewan Coroners Service.